Sijera/XTranslate/readme.md

 Help the project
 -----------
 The extension is open-source and free, so if someone can do something from the list below, I will be appreciate:
-* Draw a nice icons (128x128, 48x48, 16x16?)
+* Draw nice icons (128x128, 48x48, 16x16)
-* Translate the extension UI in different languages
+* Draw promotional images of the extension for chrome store (440x280, 920x680, 1400x560)

-Check [the link](https://github.com/ixrock/XTranslate/tree/master/_locales) to get to know which languages are absent or, maybe, you can suggest any fixes in other locales.
+* Translate the extension's UI in [other languages](https://github.com/ixrock/XTranslate/tree/master/_locales)

 Peace!